Five wonderful women of World Animal Protection

 Deborah Tanzer

 Dr. Deborah Tanzer is a psychologist in New York City, where she was born and raised.
-Halfway through Harvard Law School many decades ago (then fiercely anti-female) she decided to become a psychologist.
+Halfway through Harvard Law School many decades ago (then fiercely anti-female), she decided to become a psychologist.
 In addition to her clinical practice, she lectures and teaches, and is the author of Why Natural Childbirth?
 A Psychologist's Report on the Benefits to Mothers, Fathers, and Babies, as well as numerous articles in the areas of psychoanalysis, gender issues, and animal rights.
-She is currently writing a book about the psychological connections between human violence and human treatment of animals throughout history.
+She is currently writing a book about the psychological connections between human violence and the human treatment of animals throughout history.
 I also immediately became a vegan.

 How did you become interested in helping animals?